Tender Offer: Should I Sell My Private Company Stock or Hold On?

 Am I eligible for QSBS treatment?
 If your shares qualify as Qualified Small Business Stock and you are close to the five-year holding period, holding could mean 0% federal tax on millions in gains.
 Selling early gives up this incredible benefit.

 Do I believe the company will be worth significantly more in 1-3 years?
-This is the core risk and reward question.
-If you are confident about the company’s future, holding on could yield much greater returns.
-If the future is uncertain or you think the growth is slowing, locking in gains now is a smart move.
+This is the core risk/reward question.
+If you are confident about the company’s growth trajectory, holding could potentially yield greater returns.
+However, if the future is uncertain or you prefer to take risk off the table, participating in the offer may be a prudent consideration.

 Beyond 'All or Nothing': How to Optimize Your Tender Offer Strategy

-Most people see a tender offer as a simple binary choice.
-Sell or do not sell.
-But sophisticated participants see it as a tool.
-The goal is not just to get cash.
-The goal is to use that cash strategically to improve your entire financial picture.
-This often means selling a calculated portion of your shares, not everything you are allowed.
+Most people see a tender offer as a simple binary choice: Sell or do not sell.
+But sophisticated participants often view it as a tool to improve their entire financial picture.
+This often means selling a calculated portion of your shares rather than everything you are allowed.

 Strategy 1: The "Sell to Exercise & Hold" Move

-This is the most overlooked yet powerful strategy.
-Instead of just cashing out, you use the proceeds from the tender offer to fund the exercise of your other vested options, especially your ISOs.
+Instead of just cashing out, some employees use the proceeds from the tender offer to fund the exercise of their other vested options, specifically their ISOs.

-Here is why it works.
-Exercising ISOs and holding them for at least a year is the only way to get preferential long-term capital gains treatment.
-But exercising costs money for the strike price and potential AMT.
-You can sell enough NSOs or disqualified ISOs to generate the funds needed to exercise and hold a larger block of ISOs.
-This starts the clock on a much larger potential tax-advantaged gain in the future.
+The Logic: Exercising ISOs and holding them for at least a year is required to qualify for preferential long-term capital gains treatment.
+However, exercising requires cash for the strike price and potential Alternative Minimum Tax (AMT).
+By selling enough NSOs or disqualified ISOs to generate the necessary cash, you can fund the exercise of a larger block of ISOs.
+This starts the clock on potentially favorable tax treatment in the future, though it does require you to continue holding the stock and bearing the associated risk.

 Not all shares are created equal from a tax perspective.
 The source of the shares you sell drastically affects your net proceeds.

-Vested RSUs often have the highest cost basis (especially double-trigger RSUs).
-This is the market value when they vested.
-Selling them often results in a minimal capital gain.
-They can be a tax-efficient source of liquidity.
+Vested RSUs often have the highest cost basis (the market value when they vested).
+Selling them may result in a minimal capital gain, making them a potentially tax-efficient source of liquidity.

 NSOs or Disqualified ISOs have a spread that is taxed as ordinary income.
-It makes sense to prioritize selling shares from grants with a higher strike price, as this reduces the taxable spread.
+It may make sense to prioritize selling shares from grants with a higher strike price to reduce the taxable spread.

-Qualifying ISOs or QSBS-eligible stock are your most valuable shares from a tax standpoint.
-You should only consider selling these if the need for liquidity outweighs the significant tax benefits you would be giving up.
+Qualifying ISOs or QSBS-eligible stock are generally your most valuable shares from a tax standpoint.
+Investors often only consider selling these if the need for liquidity outweighs the potential tax benefits being given up.

 FAQs